IBMCloudBrazil/ibmcloudbrazil.github.io/_content/handson/lab1.md

 ---
-title: LAB1: Deploying APPs with ICP
+title: "LAB1: Deploying Applications with ICP"
 weight: 2
 ---

 ## Introduction
-This part of the tutorial continues to show how you can use Kubernetes to deploy a containerized app In this scenario, the app developer deploys a Hello World version of the app into the Kubernetes cluster that the network administrator created previously.
+This part of the tutorial shows how you can use Kubernetes to deploy a containerized app.
+In this scenario, the app developer deploys a Hello World version of the app into the Kubernetes cluster that the IT administrator created previously.

 Each lesson teaches you how to deploy progressively more complicated versions of similar apps.
 The diagram shows the tutorial's components of the app deployments, except the fourth part.